cisagov/ScubaGear/PowerShell/ScubaGear/baselines/teams.md

 3. Select the **Global (Org-wide default)** policy.

-4. Under the **Content sharing** section, set **External participants can give or request control** to **Off**.
+4. Under the **Content sharing** section, ensure **External participants can give or request control** is set to the **Off** position.

+5. Select **Save** (if applicable).

-5. If custom policies were created, repeat these steps for each policy, selecting the appropriate policy in step 3.
+6. If custom policies exist on the tenant, repeat these steps for each policy, selecting the appropriate policy in step 3.

 #### MS.TEAMS.1.2v2 Instructions

-To configure settings for anonymous users:
+To configure settings for anonymous users so that they cannot start meetings:

 1. Sign in to the **Microsoft Teams admin center**.